Located on the island of O’ahu in the city of Honolulu, Waikiki is often the place many tourists visit on a first vacation to Hawaii.

 Related: What it’s like to fly Southwest Airlines to Hawaii

 HNL is a mid-sized airport but the layout is a little awkward.
 Some of the more distant terminals, while technically walkable, are better served via shuttle (known as the Wiki Wiki).
 That can take time and be awkward with strollers, roller bags, and kids, so plan for extra time on departure if you find that your airline is located at a more distant gate when you arrive.

 Hawaii has now dropped all special entry requirements in 2022.
 Anyone arriving on domestic flights from anywhere in the other 49 states will find the experience just like all other domestic travel.
 On departure, the airport does have an agricultural inspection to complete before checking bags (just a quick bag scanner).

 Much of the airport is semi-open air so it’s not always the coolest, so be sure to dress for a little heat and humidity.

 Ground Transportation from HNL Airport to Waikiki Hotels

 A lot of tourists visiting Honolulu rent a car for their vacation, and all the major rental car companies have locations at HNL.
-(Related: Complete Guide to Renting a Car with Kids).
-Before you rent a car, however, be sure to check parking fees at your hotel and consider whether you really need a car for the entirety of your stay.
+Before you rent a car in Hawaii, however, be sure to check parking fees at your hotel and consider whether you really need a car for the entirety of your stay.